pingcap/docs/_docHome.md

 </DocHomeCardContainer>

-The open source TiDB platform released under the Apache 2.0 license, and supported by the community
+The open source TiDB platform is released under the Apache 2.0 license, and supported by the community.

 <a href="https://en.pingcap.com/download/" class="button" target="_blank" referrerpolicy="no-referrer-when-downgrade">Download</a>